Ricardo Salvador, Ph.D.

 Trustee, David and Lucile Packard Foundation

 Sierra Burnett Clark is interested in the intersection of culture and commerce, specifically in the tension between food as a commodity and its role as a marker of identity and distinction.
 She holds a doctorate from the Department of Nutrition, Food Studies, and Public Health at New York University, a B.A. from Brown University in International Relations and a Grand Diplôme in Culinary Arts from the French Culinary Institute.
-She serves on the Board of Trustees for the David and Lucile Packard Foundation, and she has worked as a research associate at the Council on Foreign Relations and as an editor at Saveur magazine.
+She serves on the Board of Trustees for the David and Lucile Packard Foundation as well as the Board of the Lucile Packard Children’s Hospital, and she has worked as a research associate at the Council on Foreign Relations and as an editor at Saveur magazine.

 John Gomperts, J.D.